satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

 The service itself can be run as a docker container on the main server.

-create a virtual environment to install the necessary dependecies.
+create a virtual environment to install the necessary dependencies.
 The dependencies could simply be installed via

 .. code:: bash